 At the Edwards Law Firm, our attorneys are committed to helping you protect your loved one from preventable injuries and medical conditions caused by nursing home abuse and neglect.

-If your loved one has developed bedsores or any other injury that resulted from a form of nursing home abuse, contact us to discuss your claim during a free, confidential consultation.
+If your loved one has developed bedsores or any other injury that resulted from a form of nursing home abuse, contact our team of personal injury lawyers to discuss your claim during a free, confidential consultation.

 Causes of Bedsores

 Bedsores, also known as decubitus ulcers, form when a person is left in the same position for a prolonged period of time, putting pressure onto a certain area of the body.
 This pressure limits blood flow to the skin, which can result in tissue damage.